|Value||Eligibility||Open date||Close date|

 c.
 The Scholarship recipient must provide a brief report to their academic supervisor on their travel within four weeks of returning to the University.

 d.
-Progression is subject to passing the annual progress review.
+Progression is subject to passing the annual progress evaluation.

 e.
 Travel must be completed prior to the submission of the recipient’s thesis.
 Funding will no longer be available for use after thesis submission.